-profound impact on the way the kids in your ministry program view
+This Molded to Be Holy elementary object lesson will have a profound impact on the way the kids in your children’s ministry view being holy.

 Read aloud 1 Peter 1:15-16.